 Determine Who Should Be Involved in Your Sales Enablement Initiative

-An important decision such as selecting a sales training provider should involve multiple stakeholders from within your organization.
-The members of your committee should understand your business goals and strategies since they will be partnering with the provider to develop the most effective training solutions.
+An important business decision such as selecting a sales training provider should involve multiple stakeholders from within your organization.
+The members of your committee should understand your business goals and strategies since they will be partnering with the provider to develop the most effective courses and training solutions.